Fatigue Risk Index Explained

 User Workload and Attention

-Gather allows you to set Intensity and Attention factors at a workspace level.
+Gather allows you to set Intensity and Attention factors at a Workspace level.
 This scale ranges from 0 (lowest) to 3 (highest) as demonstrated below.
-To change these metrics, speak to our support team.
+To change these metrics, please speak to our Support Team.

 • Workload: